 Although many educators worry that children who spend time at the computer aren’t reading books, some of our readers argue that the computer has vastly increased opportunities to read.
 Not only does the Internet provide a deluge of material, but video games, multimedia software, and even instant messaging provide virtually non-stop reading opportunities.

 A reader in Texas writes, “Video games can be something a parent can love.”
 She suggests buying video game guides to your child’s favorite game and subscribing to video game tips magazines to encourage reading.

 Two parents suggested reading software programs that help struggling readers by utilizing text-to-speech software so the reader can hear what she is reading.
-Texthelp and Read Please offer software programs that can be useful tools for helping new readers.
+Texthelp offers a programs that can be useful tools for helping new readers.

-A nonprofit program entitled Adopt An Author offers reading and writing curriculum for teachers that is designed for teenagers.
-Best-selling thrillers along with author appearances in classrooms, interactive Web sites and classroom phone calls from authors are some of the ways this group inspires teens to read.
+A nonprofit program called Adopt An Author offers reading and writing curriculum for teachers that is designed for teenagers.
+Best-selling thrillers along with author appearances in classrooms, interactive websites, and classroom phone calls from authors are some of the ways this group inspires teens to read.

 Importance of the book series

 We heard from many of you how important the introduction of a book series was to fostering your own child’s interest in reading.
 For many new readers, discovering books that pique their interest can be the beginning of a lifelong interest in reading.
 Here are a few titles that were mentioned as some of your children’s favorites: